uncleweb/service-directory/docs/import_examples/README.txt

 Countries
 Categories
 Keywords (which rely on Categories)
-Country Areas (which rely on Countries)
+Organisations (which rely on Countries)
-Organisations (which rely on Countries, Country Areas) Services (which rely on Organisations, Categories, Keywords)
+Services (which rely on Organisations, Categories, Keywords)